-STEP TWO - Invitation to submit grant application: Nominating Packets will undergo administrative review by MW CTR-IN Program to ensure that they are responsive to the respective funding opportunity.
+STEP TWO - Invitation to submitgrant application: Nominating Packets will undergo administrative review by MW CTR-IN Program to ensure that they are responsive to the respective funding opportunity.
 OSP representatives will be notified of any nominations that are found to be non-responsive.
 A Nominating Packet that is determined to be non-responsive may be replaced with another while the Nomination phase is open.
 Thus, early submission of Nominating Packets is encouraged in order to allow adequate time to prepare a replacement nomination where applicable.
 Applicants with approved Nominating Packets will be invited to submit a full application.

 STEP THREE - Full application: Detailed application instructions will be provided to applicants that are invited to submit full applications.
-At that time, applicants will also automatically have "tickets" generated to their biostatistical, community engagement and outreach, development team members from the CTR-IN Program.
+At that time, applicants will also automatically have "tickets" generated to their biostatistical, community engagement and outreach, and professional development team members from the CTR-IN Program.
 With respect to preparing the research strategy and budget, the following requirements will apply:

-- Cover page- use PHS Form Page 1 - Project Summary Form Page 2 - Specific Aims 1 page - Research Strategy 4 pages.
+- Cover page-use PHS Form Page 1 - Project Summary Form Page 2 - Specific Aims 1 page - Research Strategy 4 pages.
 Note: in addition to Significance, Innovation and Approach sections, the Research Strategy should include timeline, interim milestones and plans for developing and submitting a subsequent extramural grant application.
 The Research Strategy should also describe how the community partner is involved in the development and/or implementation/dissemination of the project.
-Note that projects adhering to accepted principles of Community-based Participatory Research (CBPR) are highly encouraged, but not required. - Budget details and Justification- PHS Form Page 4 - o Facilities and Administration Costs are limited to the federal/NIH de minimus rate of 10%. - All expenses must be allowable under NIH guidelines. - Travel expenses are allowed, including expenses for conducting field work as part of the project or accessing experts or other resources such as meeting with a formal mentor.
+Note that projects adhering to accepted principles of Community-Based Participatory Research (CBPR) are highly encouraged, but not required. - Budget details and Justification PHS Form Page 4 - o Facilities and Administration Costs are limited to the federal/NIH de minimus rate of 10%. - o All expenses must be allowable under NIH guidelines. - o Travel expenses are allowed, including expenses for conducting field work as part of the project or accessing experts or other resources such as meeting with a formal mentor.
+Note: mentors are not required for the CERPs.
 Budgets must include costs for the PI and a community member to attend the CTR-IN Annual Meeting in Las Vegas.
 This will likely be two and a half days of meetings.
 Travel expenses may be requested for the PI to present this work at one national or regional meeting, providing the meeting date is within the project period and far enough into the project for data to be available. - o Special requirements regarding PI support: PIs must devote at least 20% effort to the proposed research (i.e., 2.4 calendar months); up to 50% effort may be proposed.
 While the budget narrative must reference the full amount of effort required to accomplish the proposed scope of work, the budget may include CTR-IN funds for not more than half of the PI effort.
 Per prior agreement with CTR-IN partner institutions, the balance of PI effort is to be covered by institutional support in the form of release from teaching, direct salary support, assignment of time provided to pursue scholarly activity, or other mechanism appropriate to the institution.
 This support is not a formal cost share, and no recording/reporting requirements exist.
-Budgets should list the full PI effort proposed as appropriate for their appointment in calendar months, or academic and summer months. - A minimum of 5% of the total direct cost must be devoted to supporting the community partner(s) engagement with the project. - o Subcontracts to institutions located in non-IDeA states are not allowable.
-However, services provided in non-IDeA states can be purchased on a fee-for-service basis. - Community partner's Letter of Support (This can be the same letter included in the Nomination Packet.) - Human Subjects Forms F - IRB approval or a timeline of how IRB will be obtained before May 4th must be included with application.
-If the IRB approval is not obtained by May 4th, the application will not be considered for funding -- regardless of the Overall Impact Score.
+Budgets should list the full PI effort proposed as appropriate for their appointment in calendar months, or academic and summer months.